-The primary commission of Jesus Christ to the disciples in His day was to "...teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you..."
+The commission of Jesus Christ to the disciples in His day was to "...teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you..."
 (Matthew 28:19-20).
 This is the primary mission of the Church today, but it doesn't stop with the ministry.

 Missionary work is every member's responsibility.
-Members can participate in many ways, and play an important part in bringing the gospel of salvation to others - teaching them to live within the commandments of God.
+Members can participate in many ways, playing an important role in bringing the gospel of salvation to others and instructing them to live within the commandments of God.
 Missionary work is demonstrating true love for the welfare of another individual's soul.

-Missionary work can include: guiding children in the Lord's teachings, teaching a Sunday School, M.B.A., Ladies Circle, or midweek class, inviting someone to church, giving a pertinent testimony, attending to a person in need, listening to someone's problems and helping them to overcome, being a support to someone who is troubled or is grieving, offering to pray with or for a person, encouraging a person to believe and have faith in God, instructing and encouraging a person to make a righteous decision, living the word of God, standing up for what is right and true, and a number of other things that may appear to be small deeds.
+Missionary work can include: guiding children in the Lord's teachings, teaching Sunday School, M.B.A., Ladies Circle, or midweek classes, inviting someone to church, giving a pertinent testimony, attending to a person's needs, supporting someone who is troubled or grieving, praying with someone, encouraging belief and faith in God, instructing and encouraging a person in righteousness, living the word of God, standing up for what is right and true, and a number of other actions that may appear to be small deeds.
 Jesus said, "By this shall all men know that ye are my disciples, if ye have love one to another" (John 13:35).